stanley-gu/standardsCh/chapter.md

-The latest generation of SBML, which is Level 3, is modular in the sense of having a defined core set of features and optional packages adding features on top of the core.
+The latest generation of SBML, which is Level 3, is modular in the sense of having a defined core set of features and optional packages adding features on top of the core (<http://sbml.org/Documents/Specifications#SBML_Level_3_Packages>).
 This modular approach means that models can declare which feature-sets they use, and likewise, software tools can declare which packages they support.
 It also means that the development of SBML Level 3 can proceed in a modular fashion.
 The development process for Level 3 is designed around this